Healthcare and Technology

 From portable EKGs to biometric implants and even visual reality surgery simulators, these improvements are benefiting not only hospitals, but their bottom lines as well.

 In fact, many hospitals have successfully extended the number of patients they can serve, including patients who may not be able to get to a facility.

 Access with Portable Technology

-Access especially comes into play with portable ultrasound, EKG, and MRI machines that allow specialties like Cardiology, Family Medicine and Obstetrics to get reads on their patients’ vitals even in tight spaces and remote locations.
+Easier access comes in the form of portable ultrasound, EKG and MRI machines that allow specialists in Cardiology, Family Medicine and Obstetrics to get reads on their patients’ vitals even in tight spaces and remote locations.

 Patients who were once thought unreachable due to being homebound or living too far away can be treated faster with diagnostic tools that perform the same functions as those at the hospital.

 As new technology emerges, hospitals are enhancing their care reach and creating better patient outcomes at a reduced cost.

 Healthcare facilities no longer need to worry about running full steam on a full-time staff.
 Telehealth and app-based communication between patient/doctor and doctor/hospital allow for flexibility in scheduling with few overlaps or conflicts.